 Fees collected will be the estimated actual development costs.
-The fees are in effect for 6 months from the date of the estimate.
-If the fees have not been paid within 6 months they will be re-calculated.
-If the fees are paid within 6 months, the electric facilities must be installed within one year from the original date of the estimate.
-Additionally, if fees remain unpaid and work has not been completed within the one-year requirement, the job will be voided.
+The fees are in effect for 3 months from the date of the estimate.
+If the fees have not been paid within 3 months they will be recalculated.
+If the fees are paid within 3 months, the electric facilities must be installed within one year from the original date of the estimate.
+Additionally, if fees remain unpaid and work has not been completed within the one-year requirement, the job will be re-calculated or voided.
+If fees are paid and work has not been completed within the one-year, you may be subject to recalculation.
 Once the one-year requirement has been exceeded the customer must re-submit plans for District review.